pmoustopoulos/customer-api/README.md

 If you need to run the integration tests, just make sure Docker is installed and running on your machine.

 ---

+## Security overview

+There are many ways to secure a Spring Boot app: Azure Entra ID (Azure AD), Auth0, Keycloak, Okta, or even a simple in-memory setup for demos.
+Keep it simple:

+- Dev and tests (any profile except "prod"): no real Identity Provider is needed.
+We use a mock security config.
+  - Use one of these tokens in the Authorization header:
+    - Bearer user-token → gives role USER
+    - Bearer admin-token → gives role ADMIN
+- Production (profile "prod"): we use Azure Entra ID as an OAuth 2.0 Resource Server.
+Real JWTs are required.

+What you need to do
+- Dev/tests: nothing special.
+Just send one of the tokens above when calling the API.
+- Prod: set these environment variables (or put the same values in application-prod.yaml):
+  - AZURE_ISSUER_URI
+  - AZURE_TENANT_ID
+  - AZURE_CLIENT_ID
+  - AZURE_CLIENT_SECRET

+Where this lives in the code
+- SecurityDevMockConfig: active for non-prod profiles (dev, test, testcontainers).
+- SecurityProdConfig: active for the prod profile.
+- application-dev.yaml shows sample Azure settings with placeholders so you can see how it looks.
+- application-test.yaml and application-testcontainers.yaml rely on the mock decoder; no real IdP needed.

+Security configs used (quick list)
+- Profiles: non-prod uses mock JWT; prod uses OAuth2 Resource Server (Azure Entra ID).
+- Public URLs permitted: /api/auth/**, /ui/**, /swagger-ui/**, /v3/api-docs/**, /webjars/**, /error, /h2-console/**.
+- Roles: USER or ADMIN required for other endpoints; mock tokens map to roles.

+What you might need (prod)
+- Environment variables: AZURE_ISSUER_URI, AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET.
+- Or configure equivalent properties in application-prod.yaml.

+TODO
+- Replace the placeholder Azure values with your real tenant/app credentials before deploying to prod.
+- If you use a different provider (Keycloak/Auth0/Okta), remove the Azure block and configure your provider instead.

 ## 12. Best Practices